Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/color-palette.md

 keywords: ejReportDesigner, reportdesigner, tablix, reportitem, bold reports, documentation, help, ej, user guide, demo, samples, bold reports, bold reporting
 ---

-# Chart color palette
+# Chart Color Palette

 Color palette property can be used to customize the chart series color.
 You can change the color palette for a chart series by choosing from a predefined set of color palettes or defining a custom palette.
-The **Color Palette** property is listed under the Chart Area category in the chart properties panel.
+The **Color Palette** property is listed under the `Chart Area` category in the chart properties panel.

 ![Color Palette property](/static/assets/on-premise/images/report-designer/report-items/chart/color-palette/color-palette-property.png)